poridhiEng/poridhi-labs/Poridhi Labs/Socket Labs/lab 02/README.md

 # Chat App with Socket.io

 In this lab, we will build a chat app using Socket.io extending our previous lab by integrating rooms.
+Rooms are a way to group sockets (clients) within a namespace.

 ![alt text](./images/image.png)